Method Course Selection – Spring 2025

 Overview

-During the second half of the spring semester of their first year, students in the master's programmes listed below apply for elective courses in theory of science and methods in order to fulfil the requirements for your degree.
+During the second half of the spring semester of their first year, students in the master's programmes listed below will be admitted to elective courses in theory of science and methods in order to fulfil the requirements for their degree.
 This internal application and admissions process is coordinated by Graduate School.

 Programmes that participate